How Long To Date Before Marriage? [Statistics]

 • 3 or more years of dating: Couples who date for this duration tend to have a longer-lasting marriage, with divorce rates dropping by as much as 50%.

-• Consider values and goals: Make sure both partners are on the same page regarding their values, future plans, and life goals.
+• Consider values and goals: Make sure both partners are on the same page regarding their values, plans, and life goals.

 • Be open to different relationship timelines: Each couple’s journey is unique, and there’s no universally correct age or timeline for getting married.
 Prioritize your comfort and excitement about your future together.